jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 }
 ```

-The TTY ioctl only supports one command - the command to switch the `pid_leader`, and as a result, the `command` argument is not used.
-After grabbing a reference to the process represented by the pid, to ensure it exists, the operation simply sets the given pid as the `pid_leader` of the `struct file`'s underlying `struct pid`.
+The `tty_ioctl` only supports one command - the command to switch the `pid_leader`, and as a result, the `command` argument is not used.
+After grabbing a reference to the process identified by the `pid`, to ensure it exists, the operation simply sets the given `pid` as the `pid_leader` of the `struct file`'s underlying `struct tty`.

 The stage has been set.
 The outline of how job control works is clear.
 On to making signals flow through the system.

 #### Signal Structures

-A signal is represented as a small positive integer with some interpretation.
+A signal is presented as a small positive integer with some interpretation.
 The CheesecakeOS signals are defined in the user space header [arch/arm64/user/include/user/signal.h](code0/arch/arm64/user/include/user/signal.h), allowing user space applications access to the macro definitions:

 ```C
 #define SIGINT          1